25prabhu10/notes/docs/Concepts/Git/Git.md

 Generally most of us don't love doing forced pushes, because there is always a chance that you're overwriting someone else's commits.
 Let's take a scenario:

-- You commit and push something to GitHub
+- You commit and push something to remote branch

 - Someone else pulls it down, commits something and pushes it back up